-- 8. Save the EDD then switch to your test document. - 9.
-Import the EDD.
+9.Import the EDD.
 If there are no errors the document will now look like this:

-Formatting for of Here is some ¶ emphasized¶ text in a paragi.
-This is the secon Formatting for F. This is a cross raph.¶ ond paragraph in FrameMaker obje reference to "Thi the first section¶ cts¶ s is the second p paragraph in the first section" on page 1¶ ole followed by a graphic s
+Formatting a FrameMaker document¶ Formatting for containers¶ Here is some ¶ emphasized¶ text in a paragraph.¶ This is the second paragraph in the first section¶ Formatting for FrameMaker objects¶ This is a cross reference to "This is the second paragraph in the first section" on page 11 This section includes an anchored frame for a table followed by a graphic.
+Table 1: § Column1 Column2 Column3 Head

-Table 1: §
+§ Head

-Column1 Column2 Column3

-Head§ Head§ Head§

-Row1 Row1 Row1

-Column1§ Column2§ Column3§

-Row2 Row2 Row2

-Column1§ Column2§ Column3§

-Row3 Row3 Row3

-Column1§ Column2§ Column3§
+§ Head§ Row1 Row1 Row1 Column1§ Column2§ Column3§ Row2 Row2 Row2 Column1§ Column2§ Column3§ Row3 Row3 Row3 Column1§ Column2§ Column3§

-- 10. Notice that the Table has not picked up the formatting that was defined for Document.
+- 10.Notice that the Table has not picked up the formatting that was defined for Document.
 This is normal behavior for FrameMaker tables.
 Copy the formatting rules from Document and paste them as the last child of Table. - 11.
-Save the EDD then switch to your test document. - 12.
-Import the EDD.
+Save the EDD then switch to your test document. - 12.Import the EDD.
 If there are no errors the table formatting will now match the rest of the document:

+l able 1: §

 Column1 Column2 Column3

 Head§ Head§ Head§

 Row1 Row1 Row1

 Column1§ Column2§ Column3§

 Row2 Row2 Row2

 Column1§ Column2§ Column3§

 Row3 Row3 Row3

 Column1§ Column2§ Column3§